Another day, coming home a little late, and she hears the car in the driveway…she perks up. There’s never any judgement, just unconditional love.

 But when they leave us, we lose a piece of our soul.

-When they go, it is catastrophic, a wrenching feeling, a hole in our hearts.
+When our pets go, it is catastrophic, a wrenching feeling, a hole in our hearts.
 You know if they have been suffering it is a peaceful freedom from pain for them and yet a whole new pain for you.
 The next day you swing your feet out of bed and watch to see you don’t trip on their paw, but they aren’t there.
 You check the clock to see if it’s time to feed them, but the bowl sits empty on the kitchen floor.
 No sounds of padding around the hardwood floors or those nails you meant to clip next week clattering away.
 You realize they aren’t leaning over your shoulder from the back seat of the car sticking their nose out your window, an animal GPS thing.
 They are gone.

 We grieve, we are angry, sad and would negotiate just another month or year if we could.
 The rest of the family feel the same.
 Friends and neighbours feel our pain and offer their condolences and comfort.
 It is a societal thing.
 Even the best professional animal caregivers are struck with sorrow on our behalf.